Kadika38/Valet/src/main/java/com/github/kadika38/planning.md

 - consider pros/cons of consolodating license plates and their states as a single license plate object, in Vehicle object
 - later on, implement limited garage access for non valet employees
 - cashier reports
+- find a way to make adjusting prices possible without changing the code base - make it a feature
 - might want to validate dates in the Vehicle setLastTimeParked setter method
 - add more validation to passwords for employees
 - consider modifying the Log class setup to be a parent class with two children so that timestamp generation doesn't have to be rewritten for both types